linxinshi/EntityRetrievalTAS/README.md

 # comments
 1. The TAS approach is implemented in a backtracking way that greatly speed up the retrieval. (see function get_sas_prob() and mlmSas() in lib_metric.py)

-2. From our own experimence, the TAS approach is more effective in helping retrieval models scroing against the single catchall field.
+2. From our own experience, the TAS approach is more effective in helping retrieval models scroing against the single catchall field.
 Replacing the normalized weights (1-alpha)/(1-alpha^{k}) by a small weight between 0 and 1 may obtain more consistently stable performance

 3. We believe this method is still "underresearched".
 Currently we are trying some varities that have more stable performance.
 Our design has a focus on structuralism.
 Welcome to join the disscusion.